GEVO: Memory-Efficient Monocular Visual Odometry Using Gaussians: Related Work

 \section{Related Work}

 Monocular SLAM frameworks can be classified based on the type of scene representation (\eg, points, planes, neural networks, Gaussians).
-Constructing these representations online exhibits different trade-offs in computational efficiency, memory overhead, and fidelity.
+Constructing these representations online exhibits different trade-offs in efficiency and fidelity.

 \textbf{Traditional Monocular SLAM:} Traditional SLAM frameworks can be classified as \emph{indirect} or \emph{direct}, and excel at real-time localization by tracking and optimizing over a set of points representing the 3D scene.
-For \emph{indirect} frameworks~\cite{campos2021orb, forster2016manifold, davison2007monoslam, Mur-Artal-RSS-15}, the set of points are selected using feature extractors~\cite{lowe2004sift, bay2008speeded, rublee2011orb} that seek to uniquely identify certain characteristics of the environment such as corners.
-Even though these frameworks are often memory-efficient and real-time, the amount of unique features is very sparse which produces a map with very low coverage of the environment and thus cannot be directly used for most downstream applications.
-In contrast, \emph{direct} frameworks~\cite{engel2014lsd, dtam, ptam, dso} seek to track a denser set of points that have a high photometric gradient in each image at the expense of larger memory and computational overhead.
-Even though the coverage of the environment increases, reconstruction is still too sparse to appear photorealistic and exhibits a significant amount of noise in regions with less texture~\cite{Mur-Artal-RSS-15}.
+For \emph{indirect} frameworks~\cite{campos2021orb, forster2016manifold, davison2007monoslam, Mur-Artal-RSS-15}, the set of points are selected using feature extractors~\cite{lowe2004sift, rublee2011orb} that seek to uniquely identify certain characteristics of the environment such as corners.
+Although these frameworks are often memory-efficient and real-time, the amount of unique features is very sparse which produces a map with very low coverage of the environment.
+In contrast, \emph{direct} frameworks~\cite{engel2014lsd, dtam, ptam, dso} seek to track a denser set of points with high photometric gradients at the expense of larger memory and computational overhead.
+Although the coverage of the environment increases, reconstruction is not photo-realistic and contains significant noise in regions with less texture~\cite{Mur-Artal-RSS-15}.

 To reduce sparsity, other traditional frameworks explore more descriptive geometric primitives, such as planes~\cite{yang2019monocular}, quadrics~\cite{nicholson2018quadricslam} and meshes~\cite{rosinol2020kimera}.
 However, these frameworks coarsely track the locations of objects that conform to their respective primitives and thus struggle with modeling remaining objects in the scene that do not conform.